 Great festivals & events for celebrating spring in Ontario’s Southwest.

-Looking to get outside after a long, dreary winter and and celebrate spring’s arrival in a whole new way?
+Looking to get outside after a long, dreary winter and celebrate spring’s arrival in a whole new way?
 This spring, take advantage of the fact that you’re just a short drive from one of the world’s best locations for experiencing the spring migration of up to 270 species of birds.

 If the thought of bird watching brings to mind visions of sitting silently for hours on end waiting for something interesting to fly in front of your binoculars, these six fun festivals will quickly change your mind.
 From family-friendly programming, to guided hikes, educational workshops, competitive challenges, and special guests like Margaret Atwood, these festivals prove that bird watching is anything but boring.